Supreme Court ruling expands states’ authority to prosecute crimes on tribal land - NewsBreak

 Supreme Court ruling expands states’ authority to prosecute crimes on tribal land

+A Thursday ruling from the U.S. Supreme Court limits the authority of the federal Environmental Protection Agency to regulate greenhouse gas emissions from power plants.
+(Nevada Current)

-The United States Supreme Court ruled on Wednesday that states can prosecute non-Native people who commit crimes against a Native person on tribal lands, a dramatic move for tribal sovereignty that undoes decades of practice.
+The U.S. Supreme Court ruled on Wednesday that states can prosecute non-Native people who commit crimes against a Native person on tribal lands, a dramatic move for tribal sovereignty that undoes decades of practice.

 Victor Manuel Castro-Huerta, who is non-Native, was sentenced to 35 years in prison stemming from a 2015 child neglect conviction in Oklahoma against his Native American stepdaughter within the state’s Cherokee Reservation.
 Castro-Huerta challenged the conviction, citing the Supreme Court’s 2020 decision in McGirt v.
 Oklahoma, which held states cannot prosecute crimes committed on Native American lands without federal approval.